Security, Trust, & Privacy

 Security

-For any security-related questions, feel free to contact us at [email protected].
+For any security-related questions, feel free to contact us at [email protected]envelope.

 Infrastructure security

 We depend on the following subprocessors, roughly organized from most critical to least.
-Note that code data is sent up to our servers to power all of Cursor’s AI features (see AI Requests section), and that code data for users on privacy mode (legacy) is never persisted (see Privacy Mode Guarantee section).
+Note that code data is sent up to our servers to power all of Cursor’s AI features (see AI Requests sectionarrow-up-right), and that code data for users on privacy mode (legacy) is never persisted (see Privacy Mode Guaranteearrow-up-right section).

 Our infrastructure is primarily hosted on AWS, with servers located in the US, and backup servers distributed in Europe and Asia.